 On the other hand, southern Italy is most known for its dramatically gorgeous beaches and hillside towns, so if you’re keen on spending time at the beach and getting sun, make your way to the country’s Southern side.

-Italian food is easily one of the most famous and well-loved foods internationally, and there’s no surprise there, but while visiting Italy, you’ll find how varied the cuisine is regionally.
 If you’ve always been drawn to foods such as ragu bolognese, lasagne, tortellini, and prosciutto and dream to try them at the source, Northern Italy is undoubtedly the region that you’ll probably find your stomach best suited to.

-On the contrary, if you’re a lover of Italian classics such as pizza and simple red-sauce pasta, head to Southern Italy to be treated to some of the freshest and most delicious food in the world.
+On the contrary, if you’re a lover of Italian classics such as pizza and simple red sauce pasta, head to Southern Italy to be treated to some of the freshest and most delicious food in the world.

 Finally, the degree of your budget will also be an important aspect regarding whether you’ll visit South Italy vs North Italy.
 While there’s not too big of a difference in cost for the average trip in either part of the country, if you’re looking to save some money during your trip, I suggest heading to Southern Italy.